 Amy L. Goodman is a partner in Gibson, Dunn & Crutcher's Washington, D.C. office.
-She is co-chair of the firm's Securities Regulation and Corporate Governance practice group, which received the Chambers USA Award for Excellence in both 2013 and 2011 in the category of Securities Regulation (including Advisory and Enforcement).
+She is a member of the firm's Securities Regulation and Corporate Governance practice group, which received the Chambers USA Award for Excellence in both 2013 and 2011 in the category of Securities Regulation (including Advisory and Enforcement).
 She is also a member of the firm's Executive Compensation and Corporate Transactions groups.
 She advises clients with respect to securities law disclosure and regulatory issues and corporate governance matters, including the representation of independent board committees.

 Ms. Goodman joined the firm in 1998 after serving as a free-lance editor and author of books and newsletters on securities and corporate law topics, including Editor-in-Chief of Insights: The Corporate and Securities Law Advisor (ongoing), The Investment Lawyer, and The Corporate Governance Advisor, all published by Aspen Law & Business.
 She previously was with the Securities and Exchange Commission for 11 years, holding several positions with the SEC's Division of Corporation Finance, including Associate Director (EDGAR), Deputy Associate Director, Assistant Chief of the Office of Disclosure Policy, and Chief of the Task Force on Corporate Accountability.
 She also served as Legal Assistant and Special Counsel to SEC Chairman Harold Williams and as an attorney in the SEC's Division of Investment Management.